-- 25. As noted above, only limited information in the documents is matter in the nature of opinion, and most of the exempted information is factual in nature. - 26.
-With respect to the remaining information, I have considered the following factors in making my decision: - (a) The information is sensitive as it relates to the investigation of clinical incidents which occurred during a patient's medical treatment. - (b) I accept there is a public interest in those who are directly impacted by clinical incidents being properly informed of those events.
+- (i) whether there is controversy or impropriety around the decision or the decision-making process. - 23.
+The Agency decided disclosure of certain information would be contrary to the public interest because it would inhibit staff from having frank and candid communications which would be detrimental to the quality improvement process. - 24.
+As noted above, only limited information in the documents is matter in the nature of opinion and recommendation. - 25.
+With respect to the information in this category, I have considered the following factors in making my decision: - (a) The information is sensitive as it relates to the investigation of a clinical incident involving the Applicant. - (b) I accept there is a public interest in those who are directly impacted by clinical incidents being properly informed of those events.
 Public knowledge of these events allows for informed decision making regarding personal health care and ensures accountability and transparency in the public health care system. - (c) The public interest must be balanced against the potential for the investigative process into clinical incidents to be undermined by the release of findings through FOI.
-It is essential for the public to have confidence, that when a serious incident occurs in a public hospital, it will be thoroughly investigated, and appropriate measures identified put in place to mitigate the risk of a similar event occurring.
-In my view, this is an essential public interest of the kind envisaged by Parliament and enshrined in the object of the FOI

-Act when discussing the need for exemptions.5 Given that investigations and the findings from them promote continuous improvement in practices, policies and procedures within the public health system, I accept it is essential such processes are as thorough and detailed as possible.
-However, in this case, I am not satisfied that disclosure of the information will undermine the Agency's future investigations of incidents, or inhibit full and frank reporting, given the nature of the information in these particular documents subject to my review.

-27. On careful consideration, I am satisfied that disclosing the deliberative information in the documents will not be contrary to the public interest.
+It is essential for the public to have confidence that when a serious incident occurs in a public hospital, it will be thoroughly investigated, and appropriate measures identified to mitigate the risk of a similar event occurring.
+In my view, this is an essential public interest of the kind envisaged by Parliament and enshrined in the object of the FOI Act when discussing the need for exemptions.
+Given that investigations and the findings from them promote continuous improvement in practices, policies and procedures within the public health system, I accept it is essential such processes are as thorough and detailed as possible.
+However, in this case, I am not satisfied that disclosure of the information will undermine the Agency's future investigations of incidents, or inhibit full and frank reporting, given the nature of the information in these particular documents subject to my review. - 26.
+On careful consideration, I am satisfied that disclosing the deliberative information in the documents will not be contrary to the public interest to disclose.
 Therefore, I am satisfied information in the documents is not exempt under section 30(1).